How to Enter Canada Without Having Worked – Jobs & Travel

 Even if you don’t wish to move to Canada to study and work there, there is still a fantastic alternative.
 Foreigners who have a family, guardian, spouse, common-law partner, or romantic partner may enter Canada without having any previous work experience thanks to the Canada Family Sponsorship program.
 The purpose of this initiative is to preserve immigrant families.
 A person may become your sponsor if they fulfill a few requirements.

-See also How to Immigrate from the US to Canada
+See also How to Move from the USA to Canada

 Requirements